 - What joints are typically involved in plant thorn arthritis?

 - What are plant thorn arthritis symptoms and signs?

 - How is plant thorn arthritis diagnosed?

 - What is the treatment for plant thorn arthritis?

-- What is the outlook (prognosis) of plant thorn arthritis?
+- What is the prognosis of plant thorn arthritis?

 - Find a local Doctor in your town

-What is the outlook (prognosis) of plant thorn arthritis?
+What is the prognosis of plant thorn arthritis?

 Once a synovectomy for plant thorn arthritis has been performed, the joint tends to heal well without residual problems.
 The sooner the synovectomy is performed, the better the outcome as chronic joint inflammation can risk damage to cartilage of the joint.
 Physical therapy rehabilitation exercises can be helpful to restore normal joint function.